Rambling is one of the great British country pastimes, and there aren’t many places better than the lovely Yorkshire countryside to explore on foot.

 Here are the top five essentials for a Yorkshire rambling holiday:

 1. A waterproof jacket for those inevitable showers

 As gorgeous as Yorkshire is, it’s still part of the British Isles, which means you may get rain.
 Make sure you’ve brought along a waterproof jacket to keep you nice and dry when the weather is at its worst.
 It’s important the coat is actually water repellent or you could end up soaked through!

 You will also need to take into account the time of year that you’ll be out walking.
 Summer trips probably won’t require anything but a light raincoat, but a late autumn or winter walk in colder temperatures will call for something with a warm lining.
 In the spring and autumn, you can probably get away with a light jacket combined with a layered jumper or fleece that can be worn or taken off to suit.

 2. A pair of walking boots or shoes to protect your feet

 Recommending a pair of walking boots or shoes should come as no surprise.
 A quality pair of hiking boots or shoes will give your feet the cushioning and support they need, as well as providing essential grip for tackling slippery pathways.
 Plus, if you pick up a waterproof pair, they will also keep your socks dry all day long.

-If you plan on being out in the wilds all day long, you’re going to need to bring along some refreshments and other small essentials like sun block, first aid supplies, and a mobile phone.
-To carry these, you can’t go wrong with small rucksack to keep everything together.
+If you plan on being out in the wilds all day long, you’re going to need to bring along some refreshments and other small essentials like sunblock, first aid supplies, and a mobile phone.
+To carry these, you can’t go wrong with a small rucksack to keep everything together.